Avon and Somerset Police: Strength and recruitment

 As of September 2020, the force had 2,965 police officers, 299 special constables, and 330 police community support officers, 234 police support volunteers (PSV), and 2,803 staff.

-A report has described Avon and Somerset Police as at 'tipping point' due to financial pressure and increasing work load.
-The region faces complex threats from Islamism, from right-wing extremists trying to incite anti Muslim hatred and from left-wing extremists.
-The report states, "We now face a tipping point.
-We cannot sustain further funding cuts without extremely serious consequences."
-There is concern how far the force can protect its population from terrorism.
-The report expresses concern over management of offenders and over increasing demands due to people with mental health problems.
-By May 2017, 1,926 registered sexual offenders were in the region.
-The force manages over 11,000 offenders.
-Nearly 2,000 "high risk" people, including domestic abusers, violent offenders, sexual offenders, robbers and burglars are not under formal management.
-Andy Marsh, then chief constable said, "Our continuing ability to safeguard communities, protect the vulnerable, and manage major incidents of this kind is being severely tested.
+A 2017 report by Avon and Somerset Police said the force was at a "tipping point" due to financial pressure and increasing workload, and said the region faced complex threats from Islamism, from right-wing extremists trying to incite anti-Muslim hatred, and from left-wing extremists.
+The report stated "We cannot sustain further funding cuts without extremely serious consequences."
+The report expressed concern over management of offenders, and increasing demands due to people with mental health problems.
+In May 2017, 1,926 registered sexual offenders were in the region and he force managed over 11,000 offenders.
+Nearly 2,000 "high risk" people, including domestic abusers, violent offenders, sexual offenders, robbers and burglars were not under formal management.
+Andy Marsh, then chief constable, said "Our continuing ability to safeguard communities, protect the vulnerable, and manage major incidents of this kind is being severely tested.
 It's simply not sustainable.
 There are serious choices to be made."